 She drew everything into her.
 Let the particles deposit on her lungs.
 And just as swiftly, she breathed it all out.
 Pushed it from deep within her gut.
 She could feel herself gaining control as she relieved herself of all the extra weight and baggage.
 By the time they began to transition to the poses, she felt light as a feather.
-When she bent over for the downward facing dog, her head floated above the mattress, no blood rush, no weight of guilt or shame, only the air filled her.
+When she bent over for the downward facing dog, her head floated above the mat, no blood rush, no weight of guilt or shame, only the air filled her.

 “I just wanna say your skin looks ten times brighter than it did this morning!”
 Alex said, skipping around Jessica to stand in front of her.